- Career Placement Policy

 The above are not admission requirements, but are required of students as conditions of enrollment in CSU.

-Race, Color, Ethnicity, National Origin, Age, Religion and Veteran Status.
-The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, religion or veteran status in its programs and activities, including admission and access.
+Race, Color, Ethnicity, National Origin, Age, Genetic Information, Religion and Veteran Status.
+The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, genetic information, religion or veteran status in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
 Brittany Grice, Institutional Compliance Administrator, has been designated to coordinate the efforts of Fresno State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at 5150 N. Maple Avenue, M/S JA41, Joyal Administration Building 245, Fresno, CA 93740, 559.278.5013.

 Disability.
 The California State University does not discriminate on the basis of disability in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
 Brittany Grice, Institutional Compliance Administrator, has been designated to coordinate the efforts of Fresno State to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
 Inquiries concerning compliance may be presented to this person at 5150 N. Maple Avenue, M/SJA 41, Joyal Administration Building, Rm 245, Fresno, CA 93740, 559.278.5013.

-Sex/Gender/Gender Identity/Sexual Orientation.
-The California State University does not discriminate on the basis of sex, gender, gender identity or sexual orientation in its programs and activities, including admission and access.
+Sex/Gender/Gender Identity/Gender Expression/Sexual Orientation.
+The California State University does not discriminate on the basis of sex, gender, gender identity, gender expression, or sexual orientation in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.
 Janice Parten, Associate Vice President for Human Resources, has been designated to coordinate the efforts of Fresno State to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at 5150 N. Maple Avenue, M/SJA 41, Fresno, CA 93740, by calling 559.278.2364.
 The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.

 Title IX of the Education Amendments of 1972 protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence: